ForeHOI: Feed-forward 3D Object Reconstruction from Daily Hand-Object Interaction Videos: Methods

 \subsection{Image and hand prior encoding}

 We use DINOv2~\cite{oquab2023dinov2} as the image feature extractor to encode each frame of the input video.
 Apart from image features, we also encode hand features using a state-of-the-art hand pose estimation model~\cite{potamias2024wilor} for each image as input.
-Specifically, the image patch features of the hand ViT backbone $F_{hand} \in \mathbb{R}^{n\times1024}$ are aggregated with the DINOv2 image patch features in a patch-to-patch manner for each input image and fused with a shallow MLP.
+Specifically, the image patch features of the hand ViT backbone $F_{hand} \in \mathbb{R}^{n\times1024}$ are aggregated with the DINOv2 image patch features in a patch-to-patch manner for each input image into $F_{input} \in \mathbb{R}^{n\times2048}$, finally we project it back to $\mathbb{R}^{n\times1024}$ with a two-layer MLP.

 By using the feature aggregator module to aggregate the 2D and 3D hand features, the model will have a deterministic understanding of the hand's shape and position.
 Note that since the features are pixel-aligned with each image, they contain implicit information in a local camera space, eliminating the multi-frame scale inconsistency problem.
 By using such an encoding strategy, we minimize the input requirements: no separate hand or object mask is needed during inference.